Factor Change

 For example, the volume of a certain liquid in a container can change from 3 quarts to 12 quarts.
 One could simply imagine extra liquid being poured into the container taking the volume from 3 quarts to 12 quarts.

-Factor changes are not additions.
+Factor changes are not additions or subtractions.

 We can talk about this change in volume in several ways.
 One way is to say that 9 quarts were added, since 3 quarts plus 9 quarts is equal to 12 quarts.
 Talking about the change this way, however, is not talking about it in terms of a factor change.
 This is talking about the change as an additive change, not a factor change.